NekoMimiOfficial/PHPterminal/README.md

 and you can change where the close button sends you (defaults to whatever index is in the current dir) you could also change the default work dir

-if you wanna rename it you must also change the FNAME variable

 you can also add your own commands by creating a file called addonCOM.php and addonOAC.php (more info if you type about in the terminal)

 example for addonCOM.php